-The fourth of Avie Lee and Robert Parton’s 12 children, she came into the world in a manner familiar to many East Tennesseans of her generation.
+She was the fourth of Avie Lee and Robert Parton’s 12 children.
+And she came into the world in a manner familiar to many East Tennesseans of her generation.

-Dolly has travelled from crushing poverty to rising musical performer, from popular singer-songwriter to actress, from multi-talented performer to global icon.
+She has traveled from crushing poverty to a rising musical performer, from popular singer-songwriter to actress, from multi-talented performer to global icon.

-The list of Dolly’s peers is short, and they are titans: Bill Gates, Oprah and Michael Jordan spring to mind; people who used uncommon talent to transcend disciplines and rise to unimaginable levels of success.
+The list of Dolly’s peers is short, and they are titans: Bill Gates, Oprah and Michael Jordan spring to mind.
+These are people who used uncommon talent to transcend disciplines and rise to unimaginable levels of success.

-Dolly has done a lot over the years to help us understand the place from which she came – both in the larger sense and quite specifically with her cabin on Locust Ridge.
+Dolly has done a lot over the years to help us understand the place from which she came – both in the larger sense and quite specifically.

 Through movies, music, songs and books, Dolly has time and again turned to her art to open windows into the world that helped create her.